 - Eyeshield 21 has this for most of the Devilbats.
 The Zokugaku game for Monta, the Taiyou game for the Ha-Ha Brothers, the Death March and Bando game for Taki, the Kyoshin game for Komosubi, the Seibu game for Musashi, the Naga game for Yukimitsu, and the Hakushuu game for Kurita.
 Interestingly, Hiruma never gets a true character focus (he never has his skills as a player "questioned" or "proven"), but he was intentionally designed to be somewhat "mysterious" and "otherworldly".
 Sena's character focus is pretty much the entire series.

-- Tabitha from Zero no Tsukaima gets her own spinoff manga.
+- Tabitha from The Familiar of Zero gets her own spinoff manga.

-- THE iDOLM@STER - Every one of the idols has a focus episode, some more than others tough.
+- THE iDOLM@STER - Every one of the idols has a focus episode, some more than others though.